electron/electronjs.org-old/_posts/2017-02-28-wordpress.md

 ## In what areas should Electron be improved?

-Electron already provides most of what we need with for the Desktop app, and it's progressed rapidly since we started using it.
+Electron already provides most of what we need for the Desktop app, and it's progressed rapidly since we started using it.
 That said, there are some areas that are taken for granted in a desktop app, such as spell checking and find/replace, that are harder to replicate with Electron as-is.

 We’d also love to see some of the newer Chrome technologies filtering down into Electron too.
 We’re particularly keen on experimenting with WebVR.

 ## What are your favorite things about Electron?

-The main reason we choose Electron, and it's biggest strength, is the very active and open community.
+The main reason we chose Electron, and it's biggest strength, is the very active and open community.
 Automattic has always believed in open source.
 It is one of our core tenets, and the Electron project and community follows a lot of the core beliefs of being very open and positive.

 ## What's coming next in WordPress Desktop?